 - The definition of value and valuation methodologies used for the appraisal assignment.

 - The scope of work conducted for the appraisal assignment.

 - An identification and analysis of the health of market in which the appraised items are bought and sold.

-- Full descriptions of the items appraised in the report based on physical, onsite examinations including their makers, mediums, sizes, origins, subject matters, condition issues, and ownership histories.
+- Full descriptions of the items appraised in the report based on physical, onsite examinations including their artists or makers, mediums, sizes, origins, subject matters, condition issues, and ownership histories.

 - Thorough photographs of the items and their value characteristics.

 - An explanation of the value conclusion – sometimes including a detailed comparison of the comparable properties utilized in arriving at those conclusions.